spenserblack/repofetch/README.md

 Fetch details about your remote repository

+:warning: The implementation of repofetch is currently undergoing a major revision.
+Contributions to the source code may be rejected during this time.

 ## Screenshot

 *__NOTE__ This screenshot is only an example, and does not accurately represent output.
 This